 Be distinctive.
 Be different.
 Or both.
 Historically this has been key to a brand’s success.
 The decision to be distinctive or different guides your tactics and your decisions as you strive to bring this positioning to life.

-Your tactics, brand identity, brand promise should all support and connect to your strategy and be reflected in your day to day actions as a brand.
+Your tactics, identity, brand promise, and brand story should all support and connect to your strategy and be reflected in your day-to-day actions as a brand.

 Elements of a brand’s visual identity that you should focus on: